-Essential Oils Safe for Pets
+Essential Oils Safe Pets

-Essential Oils Safe for Pets
+Essential Oils Safe Pets

 Essential oils can benefit pets when used correctly—lavender and chamomile calm anxious dogs, while frankincense supports aging joints.
 However, proper dilution is critical: one drop per 1.5 tablespoons of carrier oil for topical use.
 Never let pets ingest oils, as liver damage can occur.
 Avoid tea tree, pennyroyal, and citrus oils entirely—they’re toxic troublemakers.
 Always consult a veterinarian first, because what soothes humans might harm furry family members.
 The complete safety guidelines reveal which oils heal versus harm.